 June is a dual citizen of the United States and Mexico and follows her spiritual practice from her mother’s heritage of Apache and Mexican.
 She comes from a family of seers and uses her gifts as a psychic/medium and offers readings, clearings, ceremonies and blessings as well as group experiences.
 June has also been a massage therapist since 1979 specializing in medium to deep tissue massage and cupping.
-Over many years she has worked closely with Indigenous Elders from around the world including the 13 Indigenous Grandmothers to bring their messages to our communities.
-Her private practice is in a historic stone house located in the heart of Sedona Arizona.
+Over many years she has worked closely with Indigenous Elders from around the world including the International Council of 13 Indigenous Grandmothers to bring their messages to our communities.
+June does not call herself a Shaman or a Medicine Woman, She refers to herself as a Seer.